SchenbergZY/manual/book/basic-features/jupyterbook.md

   - sphinx_inline_tabs
 ```

-Technically speaking, a `_config.yml` file is not required to build a Jupyter Book.
-If you don't make one, `jupyter book` will just use all default values.
+Technically speaking, a `_config.yml` file is not required to build a TeachBook.
+If you don't make one, your TeachBook will just use all default values.
 However, you should make a configuration file which includes at least the following settings:

 - `title`: the title of your book, which appears on the top-left of every page, under the logo.
 - `author`: authors of the book, which appears in the bottom margin of every page.